Practical Information

 Additional Information

-Because we have many international students from different cultural backgrounds, we would like to make you aware that in Denmark there are rules against covering and masking the face in public spaces (§ 134 b: “The one who, in connection with meetings, gatherings, processions, or similar events in public places, has the face completely or partially covered with a hood, mask, face paint, or similar in a manner that prevents identification, shall be punished with a fine or imprisonment of up to 6 months”.
-Read more on the rule here).
+Because we have many international students from different cultural backgrounds, we would like to make you aware that in Denmark there are rules against covering and masking the face in public spaces (Straffeloven § 134 b: “The one who, in connection with meetings, gatherings, processions, or similar events in public places, has the face completely or partially covered with a hood, mask, face paint, or similar in a manner that prevents identification, shall be punished with a fine or imprisonment of up to 6 months”).
+You can read more on the rule here.

 This means that you for example in educational institutions, on the street or on public transport must not cover your face with clothing that prevents others from seeing your face.